 Whether you are a first-time buyer or a real estate purchasing veteran, you’ll need the expertise that only comes with an experienced Chicago real estate contract lawyer to assist you with navigating the complex landscape of purchasing a property in the Chicago area.
 With over 30 years of experience in Chicago real estate brokerage and law, Shawn Bolger Ltd is fully equipped to assist you with every aspect of your real estate venture including drawing up your real estate contract.

 What Is A Real Estate Contract?

 A real estate contract is a legally binding written agreement between the seller and the buyer that covers every possible contingency that could occur throughout the transaction.
 In most states, including Illinois, real estate contracts are a mandatory part of the process and they can be quite complex.
-Absent an experienced real estate broker, property buyers and sellers can easily miss vital components and contingencies when drafting a contract that can cause very real problems and cost a lot of money; That's why a Chicago Real Estate Law Firm by your side can make you feel comfortable during this process.
+Absent an experienced real estate broker, property buyers, and sellers can easily miss vital components and contingencies when drafting a contract that can cause very real problems and cost a lot of money; That's why a Chicago Real Estate Law Firm by your side can make you feel comfortable during this process.

 Real Estate Contract Fundamentals

-A basic Real Estate contracts typically cover the key points associated with the sale and purchase of property.
+A basic Real Estate contracts typically cover the key points associated with the sale and purchase of a property.
 Key points like:

-- The agreed upon price of the property
+- The agreed-upon price of the property

 - Projected date of sale closing

 - Agreed amount of the ‘earnest money’ deposit